sharius/Media-Downloader/README.md

 ## ⚠️ Warnings

-NOTE that all downloaded files from the application (Video/Audio files) are downloaded to the Downloads folder.
+NOTE that all downloaded files from the application (Video/Audio files) are downloaded to the newly created Media-Downloader folder in the Downloads folder (Downloads/Media-Downloader).

 RELEVANT IF YOU USED THE `Media_Downloader_Setup.exe` TO INSTALL THE PROGRAM.